Royce Lewis Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Royce Lewis and his .650 slugging percentage over his past 10 games, battle starter Tanner Bibee and the Cleveland Guardians at Target Field, Wednesday at 1:10 PM ET.
+The Minnesota Twins, including Royce Lewis and his .683 slugging percentage over his past 10 games, battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Guardians.
+In his most recent game, he collected four RBI (going 3-for-5 with a home run) against the Rangers.

 Royce Lewis Game Info & Props vs. the Guardians